MuneebAlidev/mitsuba3/README.md

 ranging from materials and light sources to complete rendering algorithms.

-Mitsuba 3 is *retargetable*: this means that the underlying implementations and data structures can transform to accomplish various different tasks.
-For example, the same code can simulate both scalar (classic one-ray-at-a-time) RGB transport or differential spectral transport on the GPU.
-This all builds on [Dr.Jit](https://github.com/mitsuba-renderer/drjit), a specialized *just-in-time* (JIT) compiler developed specifically for this project.
+Mitsuba 3 is *retargetable*: this means that the underlying implementations and data structures can transform to accomplish various tasks.
+For example, the same code can simulate both scalar (classic one-ray-at-a-time) RGB transport and differential spectral transport on the GPU.
+This all builds on [Dr.Jit](https://github.com/mitsuba-renderer/drjit), a specialized *just-in-time* (JIT) A compiler was developed specifically for this project.

 ## Main Features